Is Hypnosis Real Science? or Is Hypnosis Pseudoscience?

-Scientific investigation must follow the scientific method, it must be observable, empirical and measurable: that is, it has to be physical matter, that can be measured and tested, and the conclusions or findings come from the data obtained.
+Scientific investigation must follow the scientific method, it must be observable, empirical and measurable: that is, it has to be physical, (not supernatural) that can be measured and tested, and the conclusions or findings come from the data obtained.
 The data must present a statistically valid effect, and without enough data to make a conclusion, science can not guess or assume – it must respond “We don’t know”

 What is Science? – What is not Science?

 An enterprise that builds and organizes knowledge in the form of testable explanations and predictions about the natural/material world, through a strict and defined process called the Scientific Method.
 The Scientific method refers to a body of techniques for investigating phenomena, acquiring new knowledge, or correcting and integrating previous knowledge.